walk in bath with door

 So the younger, heavier participants may have achieved a higher calorie burn than that of their older, slimmer counterparts in the study.
 This means we can’t all expect the same results when we take that long, hot bath.

-Will making the water hotter result in more calories burned?
+Does making the water hotter will result in more calories burned?

 How about keeping the temperature the same but staying in for longer?
 Well, we all know the raisin-skin inducing results of staying in water too long but whiling away the time in hot water can also cause heat-related illnesses.